Tushar-Sharma-05/Tushar-Sharma-05/README.md

 - 📫 How to reach me : **[Twitter-](https://twTwitter.com/tushar_0504)@tushar_0504**

-- ⚡ Fun fact : **I always fancied to be an architect but i'm here designing websites.**
+- ⚡ Fun fact : **I always fancied to be an architect but i'm here designing websites,kinda similar.**